tranvansang/express-transformer/README.md

         .transform(async (
             postalCode, // value or array of value
             {
-                req, // the req
+                req, // the req object
-                path, // string or array of string pathSplits, // array of string or array of array of string
+                path, // string or array of strings pathSplits, // array of strings or array of array of strings
                 options: {
                     location, // string
-                    rawPath, // boolean
+                    rawPath, // (optional) boolean
-                    rawLocation, // boolean
+                    rawLocation, // (optional) boolean
-                    disableArrayNotation // boolean
+                    disableArrayNotation // (optional) boolean
                 }
             }
         ) => {